AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-access-control-list.md

 <a id="opIdAssetRuleAccessRights_List Access Rights"></a>

-Returns a list of the `CommonAccessRights` the requesting `Identity` has on the specified rule.
+Gets a list of the `CommonAccessRights` the requesting `Identity` has on the specified rule.

 <h3>Request</h3>